DoneWithWork/kitahack-2026/README.md

 # MyDANA: AI-Powered Malaysian Scholarship Platform

-**MyDANA** (formerly MyDana) transforms the fragmented scholarship discovery process into an intelligent, automated, and deterministic workflow.
+**MyDANA**  transforms the fragmented scholarship discovery process into an intelligent, automated, and deterministic workflow.
 Built for **KitaHack 2026**, it leverages Google Cloud's AI suite to simplify requirements while using strict business logic to ensure fairness and accuracy.

 ---